netlify/labs/features/graph/documentation/authentication.md

 export { handler };
 ```

-In the example above, `secrets` becomes the all-encompassing JSON blob that contains tokens to every single service you've authenticated with in the Netlify web interface.
+In the example above, `secrets` becomes the JSON blob that contains tokens to every service you've authenticated in the Netlify UI.

-Assuming that you save the file as `checkStatus.ts` in [your functions directory](https://docs.netlify.com/functions/configure-and-deploy/#configure-the-functions-folder), you will be able to verify the results by sending a GET request to the URL:
+Assuming that you save the file as `checkStatus.ts` in [your functions directory](https://docs.netlify.com/functions/configure-and-deploy/#configure-the-functions-folder), you can verify the results by sending a GET request to this URL:

 ```bash
 https://YOUR_SITE.netlify.app/.netlify/functions/checkStatus